1978 Washington NATO summit

-The 1978 Washington summit was the 5th NATO summit bringing the leaders of member nations together at the same time.
+The 1978 Washington summit was the fifth NATO summit bringing the leaders of member nations together at the same time.
 The formal sessions and informal meetings in Washington, D.C. took place on May 30–31, 1978.
-This event was only the fifth meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on April 4, 1949.
+This event was only the sixth meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on April 4, 1949.

 Background

 In this period, the organization faced unresolved questions concerned whether a new generation of leaders would be as committed to NATO as their predecessors had been.